 In both Windows 11 and Windows 10, there is a specific file in the system folder called “hosts”.
 This file allows mappings of IP addresses to host names.
 For example, if you would like the host name abc.example.com to resolve to the IP address 127.0.0.1, you can add the mapping to the hosts file.
 So when any application tries to access abc.example.com, it would go to the IP address 127.0.0.1.

-The hosts file is mostly used to block certain programs or software from being able to reach a certain host name, or to redirect the host name request to another IP address.
-It is also often used to block (or redirect) certain websites you don’t want anyone who have access to the same computer (or any of your programs) to be able to reach the host name upon request.
+The hosts file is mostly used to block certain programs or software from being able to reach a certain host name or to redirect the host name request to another IP address.
+It is also often used to block (or redirect) certain websites you don’t want anyone who has access to the same computer (or any of your programs) to be able to reach the host name upon request.

-If you’re told to edit the hosts file to block or redirect a certain host name to an IP address, this guide will show you where the location of the hosts file is, how to correctly edit the hosts file in Windows 10, and why you were unable to save the hosts file after editing.
+If you’re told to edit the hosts file to block or redirect a certain host name to an IP address, this guide will show you where the location of the hosts file is, how to correctly edit the hosts file in Windows 11 and Windows 10, and why you were unable to save the hosts file after editing.

 How to Edit Hosts File in Windows 10